lsimons/gump3/README.txt

 Gump is available under the Apache License, version 2.0, which you can find in the LICENSE.txt file.

-The file bin/testrunner.py is available under Zope Public License, version 2.1, which you can find in the LICENSE.ZPL.txt file.
+The files under bin/pylid-0.3 are available under BSD License, which you can find in the bin/pylid-0.3/LICENSE.txt file.